pattpjy/tictactoe/README.md

 Wins: Completed a working MVP with no bug!.

-Challenges: Planning the game view and user intereaction were challending.
+Challenges: Planning the game view and user intereaction were challenging.
 I ended up writing additional condition to fix bug instead of writing the functions with more thoughful consideration.